anam-aj/edx/CS50x/pset10FinalProject/project/README.md

     * Main application file that contains the following function and routes:

         * #### after_request
             * Executed after each request to the web application.
-The function modifies the response headers to prevent caching,
+            * The function modifies the response headers to prevent caching.

         * ##### "/register"
             * Renders register page.